-The Disability Access Route to Education (DARE) is a college and university admissions scheme which offers places on a reduced points basis to school leavers with disabilities who were under 23 years of age on 1 January in the year of entry.
-DARE is for school leavers who have the ability to benefit from and succeed in higher education but who may not be able to meet the points for their preferred course due to the impact of their disability.
+The Disability Access Route to Education (DARE) is a third level alternative admissions scheme for school leavers whose disabilities have had a negative impact on their second level education.
+Applicants applying for DARE must be under the age of 23 as of 1 January in the year of entry.
+Eligible DARE applicants can compete for reduced points places in participating colleges.
+Applicants to DARE can present with an Irish Leaving Certificate, A-Levels and/or other EU qualifications.
+Applicants applying on the basis of Further Education and Training (FET) results have different admission routes.
 See details at www.accesscollege.ie/dare/index.php.
-Please also refer to the section Health Requirements on page 42 of this booklet if using this scheme.
+Please also refer to the section Health Requirements on page 46 of this booklet if using this scheme

-To be considered for DARE, you must have registered on the CAO system by 1 February 2021 at 5.15pm.
-To apply to DARE you must answer YES to Question 1 ('Do you wish to be considered for DARE?') on Section A of the fully completed Supplementary Information Form (SIF) by 5.15pm on 1 March 2021.
-Supporting documents for DARE applicants must be sent to CAO offices before 15 March 2021 at 5.15pm.
+To be considered for DARE, applicants must have registered on the CAO system by 1 February 2022 at 5.00pm.
+To apply to DARE please answer YES to Question 1 ('Do you wish to be considered for DARE?') on Section A of the fully completed Supplementary Information Form (SIF) by 5.00pm on 1 March 2022.
+Supporting documents for DARE applicants must be sent to CAO offices before 15 March 2022 at 5.00pm.